-or research use only (RUO) assay for the detection of DNA copy number of eight DNA sequences on each of four human chromosomes (13, 18, 21, X) and four sequences on chromosome Y as a means to detect an aneuploidy for one of these chromosomes in prenatal and postnatal DNA samples.
-Purified DNA from prenatal samples should be from (1) (un)cultured amniotic fluid obtained in week 16 of the pregnancy or later and free from blood contamination, (2) (un)cultured chorionic villi free from maternal contamination, or (3) fetal blood.
-Purified DNA from postnatal samples should be from blood or buccal swabs.
-This probemix can be used for initial diagnosis or confirmation of results from other techniques.
-This probemix cannot distinguish between normal females (46,XX) and triploidy females (69,XXX).
+for the detection of deletions or duplications of eight DNA sequences on each of four human chromosomes (13, 18, 21, X) and four sequences on chromosome Y as a means to detect an aneuploidy for one of these chromosomes in prenatal and postnatal DNA samples.
+For postnatal samples, genomic DNA isolated from human peripheral whole blood specimens or buccal swabs can be used.
+For prenatal samples, genomic DNA isolated from (un)cultured amniotic fluid obtained in week 16 of the pregnancy or later and free from blood contamination, (un)cultured chorionic villi free from maternal contamination, or foetal blood can be used.
+P095 Aneuploidy is intended to confirm a potential cause for and clinical diagnosis of Patau, Edwards and Down syndromes (trisomy 13, 18 and 21, respectively) and Turner, Triple X, Klinefelter, 47,XYY syndromes (X/Y chromosome aneuploidies).
+This probemix cannot distinguish between normal females (46,XX) and triploid females (69,XXX).

-Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com